engraving-challenges/main/3-workflow.md

 ### Set-up:

-Each challenge resides in its own repository in our [Github organization]

-For each participating program (or participant) there will be a dedicated directory.
-Inside this directory you can do what you want, adding subdirectories for any tools, include or intermediate files or whatever.
 You are encouraged to add any number of
 Markdown files (possibly in a subdirectory) to make notes, either for your personal use or for documentation, but in the end you should have one